-For Pi Day this year, I decided to make my family an apple pie to celebrate the obscure and nerdy mathematical holiday.
+One evening last week, I decided to make my family an apple pie.
 We had canned apples from last fall and I still had about six jars left in the pantry.
 “Perfect!”
 I thought as I rolled out my pie crust.
-I opened the first jar and dumped the apples in, but since I prefer a deep dish pie, I needed one more jar to fill it to the brim.
+I opened the first jar and dumped the apples in, but since I prefer a deep-dish pie, I needed one more jar to fill it to the brim.
 Alas, to my dismay, I opened the second jar and I shrieked in horror because the lid wasn’t sealed.
 Fearing the dreaded botulism spore, I opened the third.
 Now with a more critical and leery eye, I decided these apples looked weird and possessed an odd brown color.
 Out they went.
 Under the same scrutiny, unfortunately for my pantry, the fourth and fifth met the same fate.
 Luckily, the sixth and final jar passed the test and my family’s craving for a sugar high and “circumferential” celebration was satisfied.
 I baked the pie, and we all survived.

 C. botulinum is anaerobic: Oxygen kills it.
 That’s why, if the spores are already in the food, home-canned foods can be particularly dangerous.
 The canning process depletes oxygen, and if a high-enough temperature is not maintained for long enough during the cooking and canning process, the spores can survive, and they’ll feed on the food until it’s eaten … by humans.
 If you assume the bacteria could not be possibly living in that jar of green beans that came from your grandmother’s garden in 1933, think again.
 Microbiologists have found dormant bacterial spores that were thousands of years old.
 This is serious, so don’t have and delusions about your iron stomach or intestines of steel.